Eggless Pancakes

 - Salt.
 Just a pinch to balance out the other ingredients.

 - Sugar.
-White or brown sugar work.
+White or brown sugar works.
 A little sugar is needed to help give them golden edges.

 - Coconut oil.
-Or butter (vegan butter) to grease the pan.
+Or butter (vegan butter to keep it vegan) to grease the pan.

 How to make eggless pancakes